n-ninjin/serverless-application-model-s3-lambda-dynamodb/README.md

 <img width="655" alt="image" src="https://user-images.githubusercontent.com/108375365/223279860-2fdc4485-c59c-4432-98a0-e4029b1d49cd.png">
 The Lambda function is triggered by S3 when files are saved.
 The function then reads the S3 object and converts the content, whether it is Text or JSON, into a suitable format for the DynamoDB table.
-Afterwards, the data is uploaded to the table in batches.
+Afterwards, the data is uploaded to the DynamoDB table in batches.

 ## 1. Created Amazon API Gateway : file-upload-api(PUT) | PostMan